bdferris-v2/GTFS_Schedule_Best-Practices/en/best-practices.md

 * One GTFS dataset should contain current and upcoming service (sometimes called a “merged” dataset).
 Google transitfeed tool's [merge function](https://github.com/google/transitfeed/wiki/Merge) can be used to create a merged dataset from two different GTFS feeds.
     * At any time, the published GTFS dataset should be valid for at least the next 7 days, and ideally for as long as the operator is confident that the schedule will continue to be operated.
     * If possible, the GTFS dataset should cover at least the next 30 days of service.
+    * Significant gaps in service, as identified by consecutive days without service, may indicate missing data or incorrectly merged datasets.
 * Remove old services (expired calendars) from the feed.
 * If a service modification will go into effect in 7 days or fewer, express this service change through a [GTFS-realtime](https://developers.google.com/transit/gtfs-realtime/) feed (service advisories or trip updates) rather than static GTFS dataset.
 * The web-server hosting GTFS data should be configured to correctly report the file modification date (see [HTTP/1.1 - Request for Comments 2616](https://tools.ietf.org/html/rfc2616#section-14.29), under Section 14.29).